Turbonilla amoena: Description

 (Original description of Odostomia brevicula, Jeffreys, 1883) The conical shell is solid, opaque, and glossy.
-The sculpture is short, strong, straight.
+The sculpture is short, strong, and straight.
 It shows rather sharp longitudinal ribs, of which there are about a dozen on the body whorl.
 They terminate abruptly at the periphery, which is bluntly angulated.
 The interstices of the ribs have an excavated appearance.
-Under the microscope the whole surface is covered lengthwise with very fine and close-set striae.
+Under the microscope, the whole surface is covered lengthwise with very fine and close-set striae.
 The apex is quite smooth and polished.
-The colour is clear white.
+The color is clear white.
 The spire is short.
-It contains four whorls (besides the bulbous andh eterostrophe embryonic nucleus), compressed, and gradually enlarging.
+It contains four whorls (besides the bulbous and heterostrophe embryonic nucleus), compressed, and gradually enlarging.
 The body whorl is almost equal to half the spire.
 The suture is shallow and nearly straight.
 The aperture is oval, pointed at the base.
-The columella is curved.
-The tooth is small and indistinct, tubercular, placed on the upper part of the columella.
+The tooth is small and indistinct, tubercular, and placed on the upper part of the columella.
 There is no umbilicus.